evoluteur/evolutility-ui-react/README.md

 Route: "/{entity}/charts"

-Note: The "Charts" view is currently only implemented for REST, not available with GraphQL yet.

 <a name="Stats"></a>
 ### Stats
 Display last update, number of updates in the last week, and for numeric fields the min, max, count, average.